JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 .reveal

-and JS runs after DOM ready; check that CSS isn’t purged. - Janky motion: remove non-compositor properties; verify
+and scripts run after DOM ready; verify CSS isn’t purged.
+See file structure for speed & scale. - Janky motion: remove non-compositor properties; verify

 will-change